 How Much Pain and Suffering Should I Ask For?

 The amount of pain and suffering damages you request depends on how severe your accident and injuries were.
 Talking to an attorney will help you determine what to ask for.

 To figure out what to ask for, there are a few steps.
 The first is to determine how much your economic losses are.
 This requires you to add up all medical costs, damages to your property, and other tangible costs involved.
 This is the easy part.
 After that, you must determine how “severe” your situation is.
 This is subjective; however, consider how long you will be in pain.
 Is it something that will fade or something you must deal with for the rest of your life?
 At this point, a number between one and five is assigned to your pain and suffering.

 Once you have this amount, you multiply your tangible damages by the multiplier.
 This is something that your attorney and the insurance company will do.
 Remember that these two numbers probably won’t match, which is when your attorney can negotiate on your behalf to get the actual compensation you receive as close to the value your attorney determined as possible.

 Let Our Team Help with Your Injury Lawsuit Valuation

 As you can see, several factors determine the value of your pain and suffering.
 Because of how complex this can be, it is recommended that you work with our legal team.
 We will evaluate your case and help determine what your pain and suffering should be valued.
-The first step is to get in touch with our legal team at Fetterman & Associates to schedule a free initial consultation.
+The first step is to get in touch with our legal team at Fetterman Law to schedule a free initial consultation.